 Every animal admitted to Vale Wildlife Hospital is initially taken to Triage (photo top right) where it is given an initial assessment by our team of trained Wildlife Care Assistants.
 Fluids are administered to every patient on admission and the animal is thoroughly checked for wounds, fractures or any other signs of trauma or illness.
 If the animal needs further assessment or treatment it is moved on to our Treatment Room where the vet team work.

-Our Treatment Room is well equipped to deal with any wildlife emergency that comes in.
+The Treatment Room (photo bottom right) is well equipped to deal with any wildlife emergency that comes in.
 We have anaesthetic and x-ray facilities as well as ultrasound, a blood analyser and everything necessary for dealing with wounds, fractures, shock, dehydration and illness.
-All casualties admitted to the Hospital are brought to this room for an initial examination and assessment before being given fluids and immediate first aid treatment.
 Their ongoing medications and any other necessary treatments are worked out before the casualty is taken through to one of our three wards.